acmiracl/maas-sdk-python/README.md

 responsible obtaining token.
 It should be the same as registered in Miracl system for this client ID.

+It is possible to override default issuer with `issuer` parameter.

 ### Status check and user data

 To check if user session has token use `client.is_authorized(session)`.
 You can